maartenpaauw/laravel-charts-css/README.md

 ### Configuration

 As mentioned before, the configuration is pretty smart.
-It adds a `ShowHeading` modification if a heading is present, adds the modifications `Multiple` and `ShowLabels` when multiple datasets are present, and it uses the configured data axes as legend labels when none has been specified.
+It adds a `ShowHeading` modification if a heading is present, adds the modifications `Multiple` when multiple datasets are present, it adds the `ShowLabels` modification when there are dataset or entry labels defined, and it uses the configured data axes as legend labels when none has been specified.

 This is done by wrapping the configuration within a `SmartConfiguration` decorator.
 If you do not want this behaviour you can overwrite the `configuration` method and build the configuration by yourself.